In Stock FREE Shipping Eligible

 Palladia is the brand name product containing toceranib, indicated for the treatment of Patnaik grade II or III, recurrent, cutaneous mast cell tumors with or without regional lymph node involvement in dogs.
 Palladia is a tyrosine kinase inhibitor, meaning it helps stunt the growth and spreading of the tumor.
 It can also help cut off the blood supply to the tumor.

 What dogs should not use Palladia?

-Palladia should not be used in female breeding, pregnant or lactating dogs.
-Its used should be cautioned in dogs under two years of age and those weighing less than 11 lbs.
+Palladia should not be used in female breeding, pregnant, or lactating dogs.
+Its use should be cautioned in dogs under two years of age and those weighing less than 11 pounds.
 Palladia should be discontinued at least three days before surgery, if possible .

 What side effects are associated with Palladia?

 The most common side effects of Palladia include diarrhea, decreased appetite, lameness, weight loss, and bloody stools.
-If your dog experiences severe diarrhea or bleeding you should contact your veterinarian immediately.
+If your dog experiences severe diarrhea or bleeding you should contact the veterinarian immediately.

 What drugs interact with Palladia?

 Non-steroidal anti-inflammatory drugs (NSAIDs) interact with Palladia and should be used with caution.
 There are several other drugs that can affect the metabolism of Palladia including fluconazole, clarithromycin, and verapamil (just to name a few).
-It is important to inform your veterinarian of all medications, including over the counter drugs, before starting Palladia.
-You should also take care to consult your veterinarian or VetRxDirect pharmacist before giving any new medications to your dog.
+It is important to inform your pet's veterinarian of all medications, including over the counter drugs, before starting Palladia.
+You should also take care to consult your pet's veterinarian or VetRxDirect pharmacist before giving any new medications to your dog.